Being the reliable one often looks like a virtue — especially at work.

 But there’s a cost to always being the reliable one — and it often goes unnamed.

-Reliability has a habit of turning into over-responsibility.
+Reliability has a quiet way of turning into over-responsibility.

 Including to you.

-Many quietly strong women don’t struggle because they lack resilience.
-They struggle because they absorb what isn’t theirs to carry — without realising they’re doing it.
+Many quietly strong women do not struggle because they lack resilience.
+They struggle because they gradually absorb what was never theirs to carry.

 You step in to prevent disappointment.